It seems crazy, but tech is one of the few high-paying professional industries where you don’t need a degree to get hired.

 Basically just learning for free with stuff you can find online, such as YouTube tutorials, documentation, projects etc.

 A lot of people start here and it’s totally fine to learn this way, and it’s completely free.
-However, it does come with some common issues:
+We even share the first few hours of some of our own courses on there, for people to start learning from.

 What most people realize is that self taught is great for starting out but it's hard to progress, and so they start here and then move onto another option on this list.